Stoke Mandeville Spinal Research

 Board of Trustees

-Richard Tolkien, Chair - Brings 30+ years of financial sector experience and serves as non-executive director and independent expert witness.
+Richard Tolkien, Chair - Brings extensive financial sector experience and serves as non-executive director and independent expert witness.
 His brother David was rehabilitated at the National Spinal Injuries Centre following a spinal cord injury, driving Richard's commitment to the cause.

-Nigel Henderson, Honorary Board Secretary - Consultant orthopaedic and spinal surgeon since 1986 who served as Clinical Director of NSIC for five years.
+Nigel Henderson, Honorary Board Secretary - Consultant orthopaedic and spinal surgeon who served as Clinical Director of NSIC.
 He leads the NHS England Spinal Services Group and brings deep expertise in surgical management and service commissioning for spinal cord injuries.

-Philippe Vienot, Treasurer - Brings over 20 years of financial sector experience in corporate and real estate.
-Following a 2011 motorbike accident that left him paralyzed from the chest down, Philippe is passionate about improving quality of life and workplace accessibility for spinal cord injury patients.
+Philippe Vienot, Treasurer - Brings extensive financial sector experience in corporate and real estate.
+Following a 2011 motorbike accident that left him paralysed from the chest down, Philippe is passionate about improving quality of life and workplace accessibility for spinal cord injury patients.

 Scientific Advisory Board